Monroe Humidifier Installation & Repair

-If you’re suffering from household damages or health problems in Monroe, MI seemingly without reason, it may be because of over-dry air.
+If you’re suffering from household damages or health problems in your Monroe home, seemingly without reason, it may be because of overly dry indoor air.
 Increasing and decreasing heat and air temperature levels does not increase household humidity.
-Low humidity levels are difficult to remedy, unless you install a humidifier to aid in healthy home heating.
+Low humidity levels are difficult to remedy unless you install a humidifier to aid in healthy home heating.

 Cool Mist Humidifier

-If you would like to experience these benefits and more, contact Iceberg's One Hour Heating & Air Conditioning.
-Call (734) 265-0922 to make your appointment with us today!
+If you would like to experience these benefits and more, contact Iceberg Heating & Cooling in Monroe to make your appointment with one of our Comfort Specialists.

 The American Academy of Otolaryngology recommends preventing an overly dry environment, as it causes a greater susceptibility to infection.
-Iceberg’s One Hour Heating & Air Conditioning features the best in humidifier brands to remedy all issues associated with an over-dry environment.
+Iceberg Heating & Cooling features the best in humidifier brands to remedy all issues associated with an overly dry environment.

 - Static shocks